luojijiaren/CS534-AI-18S/Assignment2/README.md

 ### Input Format (Should be strictly obeyed)
 gibbs price schools=good location=ugly -u 10000 -d 0

+### Output

+1. Result of the Probability
+2. The Graph
 ### Other Information
 This program read the excel file given by the course instructor.
 The excel file should be put within the same folder with the Python file.